 Deploy ScalarDB Analytics in Public Cloud Environments

 This guide explains how to deploy ScalarDB Analytics in a public cloud environment.
 ScalarDB Analytics consists of two main components: a ScalarDB Analytics server and Apache Spark.
-In this guide, you can choose Amazon EMR, Databricks, or Azure Synapse Analytics for the Spark environment.
+In this guide, you can choose either Amazon EMR, Databricks, Azure Synapse Analytics, or Google Cloud Dataproc for the Spark environment.

 For details about ScalarDB Analytics, refer to ScalarDB Analytics Design.